DHRI-Curriculum/ProjectLab/lessons.md

 - Be sure both/all parties are in agreement on issues such as:
 	* who takes notes during meetings,
 	* who manages the budget,
-	* who is the “decider” on major project decisions.
+	* who is the "decider" on major project decisions.
 - Determine who the primary contact for inter-institutional communications will be.
 - Designate staff titles and responsibilities, including a description of job responsibilities over the life-cycle of the project.